MattLemmon/StickBallClone/readme.txt

 Once Ruby is installed, you can try it out in Terminal with `ruby -v` and `irb` if you want.

+The next thing to do is to install bundler with the following command:
+$ gem install bundler

 Next you should:

 Clone from github: https://github.com/mattlemmon/StickBall.git